-Emmy ballots are due Thursday!
-Voters have hours, really, to check off the names and shows they think are worthy of getting a nomination come July 19.
+Emmy ballots are due Friday!
+Voters have mere hours to check off the names and shows they think are worthy of getting a nomination come July 18.
 We here at TVGuide.com have a few picks in mind ourselves.
 And so, here's our final dream ballot for Best Drama Series:

 Emmys: TVGuide.com's picks for lead actor in a drama series